-Sonja TERPSTRA: The Premier also said she will stamp out any criminal conduct that is brought to our attention on Big Build sites in Victoria.
+The Premier also said she will stamp out any criminal conduct that is brought to our attention on Big Build sites in Victoria.
 The conduct of unions is regulated under federal laws.
 The Premier has been clear.
 She said she will join forces with the Prime Minister to do whatever needs to be done.
 She said we will toughen bikie laws and make it easy for police and courts to prevent certain individuals from associating with each other.
-We have also talked, and there is more detail coming, about giving the Labor Hire Authority a stronger regime that it might need to make sure that it can have more stringent tests around certain types of people who are being employed in labour hire and who may be working in the construction industry.
+We have also talked, and there is more detail coming, about giving the Labor Hire Authority the stronger regime that it might need to make sure that it can have more stringent tests around certain types of people who are being employed in labour hire and who may be working in the construction industry.
 These are matters that our Premier has taken strong and swift action on.

-Acting President, I note that my clock has been run down to about 49 seconds now, but in concluding my remarks on this motion I will just highlight the fact that what is disappointing in regard to this motion is that it is a political stunt.
-It is being used for nothing more than to attack workers, to attack unions and to besmirch the union movement that is made up of thoroughly decent, good and hardworking people and organisations who stand up for workers rights and protect worker safety each and every day that they turn up.
+Acting President, I note that my clock has been run down to about 49 seconds now, but in concluding my remarks on this motion I will just highlight what is disappointing in regard to this motion, which is that it is a political stunt.
+It is being used for nothing more than attacking workers, attacking unions and besmirching the union movement, which is made up of thoroughly decent, good and hardworking people and organisations who stand up for workers rights and protect worker safety each and every day that they turn up.
 For the opposition to also use this as an opportunity to politicise the fact that women on worksites have experienced occupational violence and aggression is nothing more than shameful.
 The government will not be supporting this motion.

-David LIMBRICK (South-Eastern Metropolitan) (15:00): I also watched the 60 Minutes report the other night, and it was frankly shocking, especially after earlier reports when the government said that they were going to clean up the CFMEU and the union, to see shocking footage of a woman being bashed in front of a camera by her health and safety representative, of all people.
+David LIMBRICK (South-Eastern Metropolitan) (15:00): I also watched the 60 Minutes report the other night, and it was frankly shocking, especially after earlier reports when the government said that they were going to clean up the CFMEU, to see shocking footage of a woman being bashed in front of a camera by her health and safety representative, of all people.
 The first thing that sprung to my mind was: what happens when the cameras are not there?
 How many more of these incidents have been happening on worksites?
-I mean, who could blame anyone for remaining silent in this sort of situation, when you are on a worksite where your health and safety rep, if you step out of line, bashes you?
-You have got organised crime running everywhere.
+Who could blame anyone for remaining silent in this sort of situation, when they are on a worksite where their health and safety rep, if they step out of line, bashes them and organised crime is running everywhere.
 It is just unbelievable that the state has gotten to this point.

-I am supporting this motion, and it is very, very rare that you will see a Libertarian jump up and say the government should be spending more money on something, but in this case I think it is entirely justified.
+I am supporting this motion.
+It is very, very rare that you will see a Libertarian jump up and say the government should be spending more money on something, but in this case I think it is entirely justified.
 My criticism of Mr Mulholland's motion is I do not think it goes far enough.
 I do not think it goes far enough at all, because the real problem here is not the union itself.
 The union is just a business unit of a larger criminal enterprise, which is organised crime, which is running this state.
-I have said it before, the government does not regulate tobacco in this state, organised crime does.
+I have said it before: the government does not regulate tobacco in this state, organised crime does.
 The government does not regulate drugs in this state, organised crime does.
 And the government does not appear to be regulating government construction projects, organised crime is.
-This is just another business unit of these crime gangs, and they have infiltrated these government worksites.
+This is just another business unit of these crime gangs.
+They have infiltrated these government worksites.
 They have put in all sorts of criminals.
 Every action that the government takes, organised crime just sees it as a new opportunity.